mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 12/JTAS_-_Volume_12_May24.md

 The ship is capable of early jumps and 9G acceleration, and Milo intends to push Excelsior II to its limits all the way back.

-Emerging at Chulte, the ship dives in for a fast refuelling at the medium- sized gas giant that sits inside the edge of the M1-type star's 100 diameter limit but Excelsior II can jump safely at 80 diameters and emerges seven million kilometers from the gas giant, a five-hour flight in.
+Emerging at Chulte, the ship dives in for a fast refuelling at the medium-sized gas giant that sits inside the edge of the M1-type star's 100 diameter limit but Excelsior II can jump safely at 80 diameters and emerges seven million kilometers from the gas giant, a five-hour flight in.